IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 The SDK we have built will be able to find the names of the functions listed in Run().
 It will then give you a dot notation to use them in your Node.js application. ie:

-	contract.cc.read("abc")				//this will call the Query() function which will read the value of "abc" from the cc state contract.rule_the_world("tomrrow")	//this would invoke the chaincode function "rule_the_world" (assuming it exists)
+	chaincode.read("abc")				//this will call the Query() function which will read the value of "abc" from the cc state chaincode.rule_the_world("tomrrow")	//this would invoke the chaincode function "rule_the_world" (assuming it exists)

 #Network
 So the cc is great and all but first things first are we need a network.